nshelton/Hephaestus/README.md

 control Axidraw over Web Serial API.
- - Drag and drop svg to the browser

  - Render in THREE.js for performance
   - align and scale to primt area
 -  FIFO queue in borwser for pause/resume